JetBrains/compose-multiplatform/tutorials/Mouse_Events/main.md

 ### Click listeners

-Click listeners are available in both Compose on Android and Compose for Desktop, so code like that will work on both platforms:
+Click listeners are available in both Compose on Android and Compose for Desktop, so code like this will work on both platforms:

 ```kotlin
 import androidx.compose.desktop.Window